Snoqualmie-Valley-Citizens-for-Schools/svcitizensforschools.org/_posts/2018-03-13-mshs-rebuild-progress.md

 ---
 layout: post
 title:  Mt.
-Si High School Rebuild Progress
+Si High School rebuild progress
 date:   2018-03-13
 ---
 The MSHS rebuild is making great progress!
 Thank you Snoqualmie Valley for your support.
 Your 2015 bond vote and property taxes make these improvements possible.